ytmytm/teensy64/README.md

 *Note: this is not final, mode 0.5 could be useful too for $d030 speedup: with CPU optimizations but having all accesses going through the external bus*

-## Examples
+## Configuration examples

 For full C64 compatibility set $d0f2 to 0.
-This will set mode 0 and turn off all speedups.
+This will set mode 0, turn off all speedups, REU and LOAD trap.
 Writes to $d030 (C128 2MHz mode) will be passed to VIC.

-For C128-in-C64-mode like experience the default configuration is to set $d0f2 to $01 (enable speeups) and $d0f1 to $02 (mode 2) or $03 (mode 3).
+For C128-in-C64-mode like experience the default configuration is to set $d0f2 to $01 (enable speedups, no REU nor LOAD trap) and $d0f1 to $02 (mode 2) or $03 (mode 3).
+The fast mode from $d0f1 (1, 2 or 3) will be enabled only when C128 2MHz mode is set in $d030.

-As long as $d030/$d0f0 bit 0 is clear the CPU will remain in mode 1 and switch to faster mode (2 or 3) only then C128 2MHz mode is enabled in $d030.
+As long as $d030/$d0f0 bit 0 is clear the CPU will remain in mode 1.

-## Example: raster splits
+## Code example

 Consider this simple example for speed test: